Overview of OPT

 Optional: if your current I-20 does not reflect your current education level, please follow instructions on Change of Education Level.

-When you submit this final OPT eform, the departmental contact you entered will be notified and required to fill in their portion of the e-form in regards to your application.
-You will receive email notification once s/he has submitted their part.
+When you submit this final OPT eform, the academic contact you entered will be notified and required to fill in their portion of the e-form in regards to your application.
+You will receive email notification once they have submitted their part which also confirms that your request will be processed within 14 calendar days.

 Once the academic contact has completed their part, your application will be forwarded to ISS for processing.
-ISS processing time may take up to 10 business days from the date we receive all required e-forms and documents.
+ISS processing time may take up to 14 calendar days from the date we receive all required e-forms and documents (including submission of the final eform by your academic contact).

 Important note: You cannot change your requested OPT dates after you submit your e-form to ISS.

-CAUTION: The OPT application is a step-by-step process in which multiple people are involved.
+The OPT application is a step-by-step process in which multiple people are involved.
 For this reason, it is extremely important to submit your OPT application well in advance so that everyone has time to complete their portion.
-To be fair to all students, ISS processes all requests within 10 business days and cannot accommodate expedite requests.
-The priority deadline for submission to request an OPT I-20 is 21 days before your 60-day grace period end.
-ISS cannot guarantee that you will meet your submission deadline if you request your OPT I-20 any later than this.
+To be fair to all students, ISS processes all requests within 14 calendar days of completion of the final eform by your academic contact.
+ISS cannot accommodate expedite requests.

 Do not work on campus past the program end date on your I-20, and do not work again in any capacity, paid or unpaid, until you receive work authorization from USCIS.